 Dr. Kadukammakal is on staff at numerous local institutions such as St. Mary’s Hospital & St. Mary’s Ambulatory Surgical Center, Memorial Regional Medical Center, St. Francis Medical Center, Henrico Doctors’ Hospital, and Richmond Community Hospital.
 He also evaluates & treats patients at the Bon Secours St. Mary’s Wound Care Center, where he has been very successful in treating complex and chronic wounds involving the lower extremity.

 On April 9, 2011, Dr. Kadukammakal married his college sweetheart Julie Greenwood, a Virginia native and a fellow podiatrist in the area.
-The happy couple is settled in Mechanicsville with their two children, Mark and Anna.
+The happy couple is settled in Mechanicsville with their three children, Mark, Anna, and Megan.

 Dr. Amy Kruger